Windows Me: Development history

 At the 1998 Windows Hardware Engineering Conference, Microsoft CEO Bill Gates stated that Windows 98 would be the last iteration of Windows to use the Windows 9x kernel, with the intention for the next consumer-focused version to be based on the Windows NT kernel, unifying the two branches of Windows.
-However, it soon became apparent that the development work involved was too great to meet the aim of releasing before the end of 2000, particularly given the ongoing parallel work on the eventually-canceled Neptune project.
+It soon became apparent that the development work involved was too great to meet the aim of releasing before the end of 2000, particularly given the ongoing parallel work on the eventually canceled Neptune project.
 The Consumer Windows development team was therefore re-tasked with improving Windows 98 while porting some of the look-and-feel from Windows 2000.
 Microsoft President Steve Ballmer publicly announced these changes at the next Windows HEIC in 1999.

 On July 23, 1999, the first alpha version of Windows Me was released to testers.
 Known as Development Preview 1, it was very similar to Windows 98 SE, with the only major change being a very early iteration of the new Help and Support feature that would appear in the final version.
 Three more Development Previews were released over the subsequent two months.

 The first beta version was released to testers and the industry press on September 24, 1999, with the second coming on November 24 that year.
 Beta 2 showed the first real changes from Windows 98, including importing much of the look-and-feel from Windows 2000, and the removal of real-mode DOS.
 Industry expert Paul Thurrott reviewed Beta 2 upon release and spoke positively of it in a review.
 By early 2000, Windows Me was reportedly behind schedule, and an interim build containing the new automatic update feature was released to allay concerns about a delayed-release.

 In February 2000, Paul Thurrott revealed that Microsoft had planned to exclude Windows Me, as well as new releases of Windows NT 4.0, from CD shipments for MSDN subscribers.
 The reason given in the case of Me was that the OS was designed for consumers.
-However, Thurrott alleged that the real motivation behind both case was to force software developers to move to Windows 2000.
+By contrast, Thurrott alleged that the real motivation behind both case was to force software developers to move to Windows 2000.
 Three days later, following a write-in and call-in campaign by hundreds of readers, Microsoft announced that Windows Me (including development versions) would ship to MSDN subscribers after all.
 Microsoft also apologized personally to Thurrott, claiming he received misinformation, though in a follow-up article he stated that it was "clear that the decision [...] actually changed".

 Beta 3 was released on April 11, 2000, and this version marked the first appearance of its final startup and shutdown sounds, which were derived from Windows 2000.
 Previous beta releases up until that point used the same startup and shutdown sounds from Windows 98.